ericsr316/Tres-Rayas/README.md

 # Tres-Rayas
 It's just a basic game.
-It has some issues yet but i'm starting practice C++so I expect fix them soon.
+It still has some issues but i'm starting practice C++ so I expect fix them soon.

 Tres Rayas it's a simple game where the first one make a line with their caracter.

-It's basically a matrix with 3 rows and 3 columns
+It's basically a matrix  two dimensional array 3x3

 # Game

-This is the board where the player's character is 'X' and the machine player is 'O'
+This is the board where the player's character is 'X' and the machine is 'O'

 <p>*  *  *</p>